OMR-Research/Mashcima2/docs/introduction.md

 The core of the actual synthesis lies in the process of constructing the scene.
 If the scene is the data structure, a synthesizer is the algorithm.
 A synthesizer is some python code, that receives a scene (empty or not) and populates it with more content.

 Synthesizers should come in lots of sizes, from small ones synthesizing individual symbols, to large ones putting together the whole page.
-Mashcima should act as a collection of synthesizers for you to choose and match, given the OMR task you want to solve.
+Smashcima should act as a collection of synthesizers for you to choose and match, given the OMR task you want to solve.

 ## Assets

 The best synthetic data is partially-real data.
 Therefore almost all synthesizers need some dataset, some trained generative model, or some set of tuned parameters to work.
 These real-world input resources are called *assets*.
-The Mashcima system has an assets layer responsible for their definition, download, preparation and usage.
+The Smashcima system has an assets layer responsible for their definition, download, preparation and usage.

 ## Pipeline synthesis